-Carmen Ruiz-Villar Fernandez-Bravo (Co-Chair)
+Carmen Ruiz-Villar Fernandez-Bravo (Chair)

-Head of Medical Devices Department, Spanish Agency for Medicines and Medical Devices (AEMPS), Spain
+Deputy Director of Medical Devices Department, Spanish Agency for Medicines and Medical Devices (AEMPS), Spain

 Carmen, with a background in Pharmacy, a master in medical devices and another in regulatory procedures for medicines, initiated her career in 2003 as a clinical assessor for human medicines at AEMPS.
-She was also in charge of the coordination of centralized procedures for medicines marketing authorizations and management of the Scientific Advice Unit.

 In 2006, she moved to the medical devices Department to the Vigilance and Marketing Surveillance Unit, being responsible for the coordination and management of all the vigilance notifications.
 During 12 years she was a member of the Vigilance Expert Group and a IMDRF European member for the NCAR program.